Skip to content

 What is ESDM

-Why a Modeling Language
+Why a Standard Format

 Event Sourcing and Domain-Driven Design come with a lot of vocabulary – Aggregates, Bounded Contexts, Process Managers, Dynamic Consistency Boundaries, Read Models, Context Mappings.
 In practice, the language is shared, but the artifacts are not.
-Teams capture their models in slide decks, whiteboard photos, README files, or scattered code comments, and the model drifts the moment it leaves the room.
+Teams capture their models in slide decks, whiteboard photos, README.md files, or scattered code comments, and the model drifts the moment it leaves the room.

 What ESDM Is Not